top of page

 Ambushes and ineffective leadership lead to the attrition of Hegemony fleet resources to the point of collapse.
 Unable to enforce its rule in outlying systems, the Hegemony central government pulled back its remaining assets to its core systems, however without the support and manufacturing capabilities of its mining colonies, also quickly began to collapse.
 Infighting between ruling houses and mercantile guilds broke out, fleets were commandeered or simply turned mercenary and Hegemonic order destabilized.

 Homeworld's destruction lead to the total collapse of the Hegemony.
-With the central government's authority broken, humanity was plunged into a centuries-long period later known as the interstellar dark age.
+With the central government's authority broken, humanity was plunged into a century-long period later known as the interstellar dark age.
 With communication lines between planets gutted during the Colonial Crisis, much of the record regarding this chaotic period in human history is questionable at best.
 Systems founded independent governments, however most destabilized quickly.
 Some developed systems were able to outfit their own fleets of warships or exploratory vessels for further colonization, founding or conquering small interstellar nation-states for themselves.
 As the dark age progressed, thousands of small governments rose and fell and planets developed unique traditions and cultures.

 New Homeworld and the Reformation

 While some conglomerates of systems remained defiant against the Confederacy's entreaties, some even banding together against what they perceived as the return of the ancient Hegemony, most joined at the promise of free trade and renewed contact with other human settlements.
 In exchange, member worlds would commit small tithes of resources and accept a measure of oversight by the Confederate governing council.
 During this period of reformation, other groups of human settlements formed independent interstellar organizations of their own, including the Konager League and Rhestran Federation.
+The reformation was officially declared complete in HRU297.

 First Contact Wars and Contemporary History

-Worlds scorched lifeless by plasma fire and fusion bombardment stand as a monument to the billions dead on both sides of the Spur's bloodiest first contact war.
+Worlds scorched lifeless by plasma fire and fusion bombardment still stand as a monument to the billions dead on both sides of the Spur's bloodiest first contact war.
 While open trade between Confederate border colonies and neighboring Prides has been established, decades after the Crusade, Zhren'thrar in human space still face discrimination and hatred even while pride belief systems encourage Zhren'thrar to view humans favorably in light of their tenacity and fierce conduct during the conflict.
 Tensions between the Confederacy and both alien governments, while outwardly friendly, have been strained since the first contact wars, each jockeying politically to gain an edge without risking another episode of exorbitant bloodshed in this new arena of cold war.

 Government and Politics